 Confluent (CFLT)

-Confluent is a sound business.
-Its growth in billings suggests it’s winning market share, underscoring the popularity of its offerings.― StockStory Analyst Team
+Confluent is intriguing.
+Its growth in billings suggests its market share is rising, highlighting the value its offerings provide.― StockStory Analyst Team

 1. News